FNA-XNA/docs/docs/appendix/Appendix-F:-Upcoming-Support-Changes.md

 As of April 1, 2023, FNA requires glibc 2.28 or newer.
 The fnalibs build OS is Rocky Linux 8.

-On April 1, 2025, glibc 2.31 will be required.
+Upon the release of SDL 3.0 (or April 1, 2025, whichever is sooner), glibc 2.31 will be required.
 The fnalibs build OS will be [Steam Linux Runtime 3.0 (Sniper)](https://gitlab.steamos.cloud/steamrt/sniper/sdk).

 ## macOS Support (Single-Assembly)